charleschetty/ccfetch/README.md

 *note : In order to display icons correctly in the terminal, you should install [nerd font](https://github.com/ryanoasis/nerd-fonts) first.*

+*note: If the GPU devices are not correctly displayed, please check whether the `pci.ids`  has been updated.*

 ## Todo

 - [ ] More distribution logos